semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

-Semgrep Supply Chain's dependency search feature allows you to query for dependencies in your codebase; it can detect direct and transitive dependencies in any repository you've scanned with.
+Semgrep Supply Chain's dependency search feature allows you to query for dependencies in your codebase; it can detect direct and transitive dependencies in any repository on which you have run a full scan.
 The results list the dependency, along with

 ## License compliance